Rozanova/WebDesignCourse/Syllabus.md

 #### Week 13
 * Lecture: Responsive layout
-* Go over final project: simple, mobile-friendly responsive website.
+* Go over final project: simple, mobile-friendly responsive website that tells a story of your choice.
+This will be part of the class zine on Glitch.com.
-* Work-in class session: work on your final project is a a simple, responsive site based on the culmination of your Glitch projects that you worked on in class and for homework.
-I will be here to help!
+* Work-in class session: Exercise making a responsive page.
+I will be around to hold help sessions during this work-in-class time.
+* Share-out and Q&A in group setting.

 ##### HW:
-* Finish your final project and prepare to present it next week in a group critique session.
+* Your in-cass assignment.

 #### Week 14
-* Final group critique and responsive website share-out!
+* Final in class coding session.
+Create a simple, mobile-friendly responsive website that tells a story of your choice (at least three linked pages, use both HTML and CSS).
+This will be part of the class zine on Glitch.com.
-* Optional intro to javascropt workshop for those interested.
+* Optional intro to javascript workshop for those interested.